walseb/fir/readme.md

 Here are some of the library's __features__:

-  * Support for all native Vulkan execution models (all graphics shaders, as well as compute shaders).
+  * Support for all native Vulkan execution models (all graphics shaders, as well as compute shaders), and OpenCL compute kernels.
 See the [examples](#examples) for illustration.
   * Image sampling and load/store, with a convenient functional interface given by specifying image operands.
 This avoids having many different image sampling functions like in GLSL (e.g. `sampler2DArrayShadow`, `textureProjOffset`, ...).
-  * Control flow: if-then-else and loops, compiled to [SSA form using ϕ-functions](https://en.wikipedia.org/wiki/Static_single_assignment_form).
+  * Control flow: if-then-else, switch statements and loops, compiled to [SSA form using ϕ-functions](https://en.wikipedia.org/wiki/Static_single_assignment_form).
+GPU synchronisation with control and memory barriers.
   * Functor/applicative operations, compiling to efficient code (vectorised operations, loops).
   * Type-level optic combinator framework, including the ability to take side-by-side products of optics (disjointness checked at the type-level, ensuring lawfulness).
 Usage is similar to the [lens library](http://hackage.haskell.org/package/lens), e.g. `view @getter a s`, `assign @setter a`.
 Refer to the [section on optics](getting_started.md#optics) in the "getting started" guide.
   * Extensive type-level validation: shader interface matching, decorations and execution modes, validation of image read/write/sample operations (including compatibility checking of operations in conjunction with specified image operands and image formats).